Henry Ford Hospital: Overview

 Henry Ford Hospital is an 877-bed hospital located in Detroit's New Center area.
 The hospital is staffed by the 1,200 physicians and scientists in the Henry Ford Medical Group.
 The model for the Henry Ford Medical Group is the same model used at the Mayo Clinic, Johns Hopkins Hospital and the Cleveland Clinic.
 Henry Ford Hospital operates a Level 1 Trauma Center and has one of the busiest emergency rooms in Michigan, treating nearly 100,000 patients annually.

 Henry Ford Hospital performs organ transplants in many areas, including heart, lung, kidney, bone marrow, pancreas, and liver.
 Henry Ford Hospital's Vattikuti Urology Institute operates the largest robotic prostatectomy program in the world.
 The robotic prostate surgery was created at Henry Ford and more than 5,000 men have had successful robotic prostate surgery.

 In 2009, Henry Ford Hospital opened 24 new private intensive care rooms, bringing its total to 156 intensive care rooms at the Detroit campus, more than any other hospital in Michigan.
 The opening of the new floor is the final piece of a two-story, $35 million addition at the hospital.

-Henry Ford has a robust medical education program, where more than 500 residents in 40 specialties train every day.
+Henry Ford has a medical education program, where more than 500 residents in 40 specialties train every day.
 One-third of all physicians in Michigan receive training at Henry Ford, and its post-graduate medical education enterprise is among the largest in the country.

 Research programs at Henry Ford Hospital have total annual funding exceeding $70 million.
 The National Institutes of Health is the primary funding source for Henry Ford's research programs.
 Henry Ford physicians and researchers are currently involved in more than 1,700 research projects, including those focused on stroke and traumatic brain injury, hypertension and heart disease, cancer, bone and joint diseases, the immunological basis of disease, and population studies of allergy, asthma and cancer prevention.